greedbell/gulp-require-modules/README.md

 #### options

-modulesDirectory: `string` Default: `'dist/npm'`
+modulesDirectory: `string` Default: `'dist/node_modules'`

 the new directory for modules

-manifestPath: `string` Default: `'dist/require-modules.json'`
+modulesManifestPath: `string` Default: `'dist/require-modules.json'`

 path of manifest file

-replace: `boolean` Default: `false`
+dist: `boolean` Default: `true`

-whether replace require path
+whether the requires in the file will be modified to new path.

-distDirectory: `string` Default: `null`
+distDirectory: `string` Default: `'dist'`

-the directory where input file will be saved to. if `null`, the input file will not be moved.
+the directory where input file will be disted to. if `null`, the requires of the file will not be modified.

 ## Require